 Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups in the logistics industry.
 As there is a large number of startups working on a wide variety of solutions, we decided to share some of our insights with you.
-So, let’s take a look at promising solutions in last-mile delivery for the logistics industry.
+So, let’s take a look at promising last-mile delivery startups in the logistics industry.

 Heat Map: 7 Out Of 200 Last-Mile Delivery Startups